Neko 0.9.99

 (except for contains

 inside a derived type, where a single indentation level is used).
+It should be noted that no indentation should be applied to the case

 For portability reasons, it is essential to only use data type kinds defined in num_types.f90 and avoid legacy constructs like real*8